Previous

 In order to support PhotoRobot users that do not use the iPhone, it is necessary to enable Touch support in CAPP.
 To do this, access Settings in CAPP, and then click General, and toggle on the option Enable Controls Touch mobile application extension.

-All new content in a folder is then displayed in either grid or list format.
+For any new content in a folder, it is then displayed in either grid or list format.
 List format makes it easy to reorder workflow steps by drag-and-drop.
 It is also possible to create a new step at the position of the cursor, simplifying cases when working with 100s of steps in order.

 Additionally, each workflow step is configurable by various details.
 Settings enable users to configure each workflow step’s title, description, thumbnail, labels, and a sample image of the required photo to capture.